fditraglia/econometrics.blog/content/about.md

 title: About
 ---

 This is a blog about econometrics.
+My academic website is <https://ditraglia.com>